pydicom/pydicom/doc/old/getting_started.rst

 it first.
 Once decompressed, it can be altered and written back to a DICOM file the same way as initially uncompressed data.

-A more thorough introduction to pydicom can be found in the :doc:`dataset basics tutorial</tutorials/dataset_basics>`.

 License
 =======